SiyuanChen726/NBT-Classifier/README.md

 └── FEATUREs/
 ```

 The nbtclassifier Docker image has an exposed volume (/app) that can be mapped to the host folder (such as project/).

-The following code launches Singularity container on a HPC GPU computation node with:
-- NVIDIA GPU support (--nv)
+The following code launches Singularity container on a HPC GPU computation node with NVIDIA GPU support (--nv):
-- Host WSI directory mounted to /app/WSIs (--bind)
-- Temporary writable filesystem (--writable-tmpfs)

 ```
 singularity shell --nv \
 --bind /the/host/folder/project:/app/project \